zuffidries/workshop3-js-viz/README.md

 Let's go through this chain of methods in more detail...

+  > svg.selectAll("circle") — Selects all circles in the DOM.
+Since none exist, thie returns an empty selection.
+These represent the circles that will soon exist

+  > .data(dataset) — Counts and parses our data values, the attributes of the circle.
+We will set these attributes next.

+  > .enter() — To create new, data-bound elements, you must use enter().
+This method looks at the DOM, and then at the data it is being passed.
+If there are more data values than corresponding DOM elements, then enter() creates a new placeholder element to hand off to the next part of the chain.
+In this case there are three placeholder elements created!

+  >.append("circle") — Takes the placeholder selection created by enter() and inserts the circle elements into the DOM.
+Yay!
+Passes the reference of these three circles to the next chain.

+  >.attr("fill", color) — This sets the attributes of the circle based on the data passed to it.

 The .data method sets the attributes As you may notice, the atttributes of these circles have not been set.
 Create a variable attributes that is an array of JSON data, each element indicating the values for the color, radius (r), and x position (cx) for each circle.
 ```
 var attributes = [{color: 'red', r: 40, cx: 100},  //example line